JoonasHeinonen/Full-Stack-Open/readme.md

 * Part Four ( Osa 4, folder 'part_four'  ):
     * Part 4a ( Osa 4a ):
         * Assignments 4.1 and 4.2.
 (Done.
 The folder for the project is 'blogapp' Express-project.)
+    * Part 4b ( Osa 4b ):
+        * Assignment 4.3.
+(Done.
+The folder for the project is 'blogapp' Express-project.)